reselbob/dockerdemos/travelagent/readme.md

 `{"serviceName":"airline","item":"delta","agent":"Reselbob Travel"}`

-**Step 4** Take a look at the Kibana UI at `locahost:5601`.
+**Step 4** Take a look at the Kibana UI at `locahost:5601` in your browser.
 You should see something similar to the following:

 ![Kibana UI](images/kibana-ui.png)